 “Despite the challenges brought about by COVID-19 it’s been a promising year for orchestration and quality assurance in the enterprise,” says Mark Buenen, Global Leader of Digital Assurance and Quality Engineering Services at Capgemini Group.
 “In fact, COVID-19 has acted as an accelerator for QA, demonstrating its integral importance to operations.
 It’s encouraging to see that QA professionals are optimistic about their testing capabilities.
 However, as the findings show, this optimism does not always match up to results.
 By relying more on cloud infrastructure and progressing further with AI for QA, these teams will be able to work faster, smarter and have greater business impact.”

 Raffi Margaliot, Micro Focus Senior Vice President and General Manager for Application Delivery Management, said, “QA teams are being spread thinner than ever before, and have responded by accomplishing more with less.
 This has helped them prepare for the challenges posed by the COVID-19 pandemic, which have accelerated new digital transformation initiatives, and boosted those already in progress.
-This year’s World Quality Report offers unique insight into how software quality organizations are adapting to the new normal and the escalated urgency for modernization.
-Progress has been made across the board, and our customers are now looking to expand automation across their organization, and enhance automation through increased adoption of AI.”
+This year’s World Quality Report offers unique insight into how software quality organisations are adapting to the new normal and the escalated urgency for modernisation.
+Progress has been made across the board, and our customers are now looking to expand automation across their organisation, and enhance automation through increased adoption of AI.”

 For further information and the recommendations based on the research, access the full report here.